Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

 As well as influencing the film aesthetically, the peculiar images Corbijn presented in his video for “Atmosphere” amplified the lyrics of the song to sanctify Curtis and redefine the song as his elegy (Caitlin Shaw, 2014: 172).
 According to Andrew Goodwin,‘[a]mplification occurs when the video introduces new meanings that do not conflict with the lyrics but add layers of meaning’ (1992:87).
 “Atmosphere” was not Curtis’ published suicide note, however, the song is often associated with his death because of Corbijn’s video.
 This is the reason why the song is played after the suicide scene not only in Control but also in another film 24 Hour Party People (2002).

 Due to an extreme rarity of documented footage representing Curtis’s persona offstage, Riley was given a fair amount of creative freedom in the depiction of the subject’s private image.
 However, the same cannot be said for Riley’s re-representation of Curtis’s idiosyncratic stage image.
-Although there are only a few televised Joy Division performances, these documentations are treated with great value in Control as they contributed to the construction of the life aesthetic that music culture associates with the band.
-These live performances are condensed into a singular filmic performance of the band’s song “Transmission”.
+Although there are only a few televised Joy Division performances, these documentations are treated with great value in Control, as they contributed to the construction of the life aesthetic that music culture associates with the band.
+These live performances are condensed into a singular film performance of the band’s song “Transmission."
 This scene adopts the same mise-en-scéne of a live television performance and even re-enacts the same dialogue presented by Tony Wilson (Craig Parkinson) in his introduction of the band to a large regional audience.
-To live-up to spectator expectation, Riley uses his body to imitate Curtis’ renowned yet peculiar stage movement.
-A movement which at first is confined and limited to an awkward sway or jitter, but as the music progresses this transforms into a manic array of spastic dancing, leaving Curtis wide-eyed and dowsed in sweat.
+To live up to spectator expectation, Riley uses his body to imitate Curtis’ renowned yet peculiar stage movement.
+A movement which, at first, is confined and limited to an awkward sway or jitter, but as the music progresses this transforms into a manic array of spastic dancing, leaving Curtis wide-eyed and dowsed in sweat.

 In conclusion, a British rock biopic like Control shows that with the right casting, direction, and treatment of source music, an immersive morphing of the actor into the subject can be produced through these conventional performance scenes.
 Making it easier for a spectator to ‘actively fool themselves’ (Comolli, 1979: 46) into believing that they are experiencing the live aesthetic of their music icon.